wijjo/quandary/README.md

 It also tests the input data by adding some randomization in order to see how stable the results are.
 If small random ratings changes alter the rankings it is considered unstable.
-The random stress tests all users to decide how confident they are in the results.
+The random stress tests allows users to get a sense of how confident they feel about the results.

 ## Input data (from YAML configuration).

 Quandaries are defined by the following information:

 * A set of alternative choices.
-* A set of factors for rating them.
+* A set of factors, e.g. cost, features, etc., for rating them.
 * Spread bars for each factor that rate the choices along an axis.
-* A priority spread bar that rates the importance of all the factors.
+* A priority spread bar that rates the relative importance of all the factors.

 The above information is defined by the user in quandary configuration (YAML).